GenesisFR/HowToBecomeGoodAtShooters/README.md

 - keeps shooting at enemies while the player is downed

 #### Firefly
-- double-tapping will throw it in the direction you're aiming and automatically target the nearest mob
+- double tapping will throw it in the direction you're aiming and automatically target the nearest mob
 - its cooldown is based on the number of targets hit
-- you can proc In Sync by not targeting any mob with it (double-tap it)
+- you can proc In Sync by not targeting any mob with it (double tap it)
 - it's good after locking targets to throw it sideways to avoid making it collide with obstacles in front of you
 ##### Blinder
 - has an area of effect and will therefore blind multiple mobs if they're close to each other